 Routine anesthesia was induced with intravenous dexmedetomidine(1 ug/kg) or midazolam (0.05-0.075mg/kg), cisatracurium (2 mg/kg), propofol (2-3 mg/kg) and fentanyl (1-3 μ/kg) for tracheal intubation.
 Anesthesia was maintained with propofol, sevoflurane and remifentanil infusion to maintain the BIS 40-50 until skin suturing was completed.
-Cisatracurium (1.0-1.5 mg/kg) was administered every hour and the last dose was at least 1 hour before the end of operation.
+Cisatracurium (1.0-1.5 mg/kg) is administered every hour and is adjusted according to the anesthesiologist’s decision.

-Ropivacaine was administrated as local anesthetic before and at the end of operation respectively.
-Fentanyl (1-3 μg/kg) and flurbiprofenaxetil 50 mg was required before remifentanil was stop.
+Ropivacaine is administrated as local anesthetic before and at the end of operation respectively.
+Fentanyl (1-3 μg/kg) and flurbiprofenaxetil 50 mg are required before remifentanil is stopped.